ABilevich/Adventure_SpringBoot_1/README.md

 Its a standard rest DB that comes with a workbench that has a client GUI

 we need to add the connection details on the application.properties

+## 3.3 JPA Development process

+1. Annotate the Java Class
+2. Develop Java Code to perform database operations

+An entity class is a java class that is mapped to a db table, these classes need:

+- To be annotated with the @Entity
+- To have a public or protected no argument constructor (It could have more than one)

+we need to

+1. map the class to a db table (@Table(name="tableName"))
+2. ma the fields to db columns (@Column(name="columnName"))

+if the annotation has no name, the class/field name is used, this is not recommended

+### Generation Strategies

+we can use the @Id to annotate a field as an id and autoincremented with @GeneratedValue

+- GenerationType.AUTO - Pick an appropriate strategy for the particular database
+- GenerationType.IDENTITY - assign primary keys using database identity column
+- GenerationType.SEQUENCE - Assign primary keys using database sequence
+- GenerationType.TABLE - Assign primary keys using an underlying database table to ensure uniqueness
+- GenerationType.UUID - Assign primary keys using a globally unique identifier (UUID) to ensure uniqueness

+a custom strategy can also be defined.

+## 3.4 DAO (Data Access Object)

+- Its responsible for interfacing with the database
+- It needs a JPA Entity Manager
+  - This needs a datasource (created by spring boot)
+  - It can be injected into our DAO

+1. We need to define a DAO interface
+2. Define the dao implementation

+### JPA Repository vs Entity Manager

+This are both different techniques of using JPA

+- Entity manager (Low Level)

+  - Need low level control over the database operations and want to write custom queries
+  - Provides low level access to JPA and work directly with JPA entities
+  - Complex queries that required advanced features such as native SQL queries or stored procedure calls
+  - when you have custom requirements that are note easily handled by higher level abstractions

+- JPA Repository (High level)
+  - Provides commonly used CRUD operations out of the box, reducing the amount of code you need ot write
+  - additional features such as pagination, sorting
+  - Generate queries based on method names
+  - Can also create custom queries using @Query

+The choice depends on your requirements/preferences, but you can use both at the same time

+### @Transactional

+Spring provides a @Transactional annotation, and uses it in the background

+We can use it by adding the annotation on our dao implementation

+### @Repository

+Its used to apply to a DAO implementation, it also provides translation of some JDBC exceptions

+## 3.5 Entity Manager

+### Save

+to save an object we use
+entityManager.persist(studentInstance);

+### Find

+to find an object we use
+entityManager.find(Student.class, 1)

+### Find All

+to find more than one object we use the JPQL (JPA Query language) its a similar concept to SQL, however we use entity name and entity fields and not table name/fields

+with strict JPQL the select clause is required

+### Update

+first we call the find, then we use the setters of the object to update then call merge()

+we can also perform an update on multiple entities with createQuery

+### Delete

+we do a find, and then a remove

+we can also do conditional deletes with createQuery (we use executeUpdate() pon the createQuery even though its a delete)

+## Creating tables based on code

+Hibernate has a tool to generate a table based on the java Entities

+if we use spring.jpa.hibernate.ddl-auto=create hibernate will create all the tables from scratch based on the JPA/Hibernate annotations in our JAVA code

+we can set the prop to multiple values

+- none: nothing is done
+- create: databases are dropped followed by database table creation
+- create-drop: databases are dropped followed by database table creation, on application shutdown the databases are also dropped
+- validate: validate the database table schema
+- update: update the database table schema

+this is very useful for integration testing or hobby projects for production dbs, a sql script should be used

+## Logging

+we can see whats happening with logging.level.org.hibernate.SQL=debug logging.level.org.hibernate.orm.jdbc.bind=trace